panique/huge/README.md

 * is actively developed, maintained and bug-fixed
 * has detailed tutorials
 * [planned: ready-to-go PuPHPet files and Vagrant boxes]

+#### Upcoming 2.1 version

+Check out the develop branch for the upcoming version 2.1!
+The is currently under heavy development and for sure not ready for proper use.
+Expect a massive refactoring, complete restructuring, better features and a much easier installation.
+Full release of 2.1 will be in early 2015.

 ### Other (smaller) versions of this script